What you need to know about employee record retention

 If you would like advice or support on ensuring you are recording the right information in the right way, feel free to give us a no-obligation call.
 We provide flexible, commercial ad-hoc HR support and advice to businesses of all shapes and sizes.
 We would love to help you protect your business and reduce your costs too.

-Through this website you are able to link to other websites which are not under the control of MAD-HR Ltd. We have no control over the nature, content and availability of those sites.
-The inclusion of any links does not necessarily imply a recommendation or endorse the views expressed within them.
+There may be occasions where the articles contain links to external websites.
+We have no control over the nature, content and availability of those sites.
+The inclusion of such links does imply a recommendation or endorse the views expressed within them.